atroppe/angular-multi-project-workspace-example/README.md

 It is configured to utilize a shared folder `projects/shared-styles` for global styles across all applications.

 Also contains:

 - `elements-app` : a light module for generating angular elements
 - `ui-library` : currently a single library, will be updated to contain an angular library for each custom component
 - 2 example applications for testing Ui Library imports and global theme
 - base level index.html file for testing angular element exports (work-in-progress)

+### Running the projects

+update angular.json `defaultProject` to the app or library you want to work with and then use ng commands as usual (ng serve, ng g c <comp-name>)

 ## Development server